SMO Open 2023 ??% Speedrun

 • Ok so it's somehow true??

 • Actually, maybe we can just calculate it.
-Let $x^n + ax \equiv y^n + ay \pmod{p}$.
-Then $a \equiv (x-y)^{-1}(y^n-x^n) \pmod{p}$.
-I want to say this is $-x^{n-1} - x^{n-2}y - \ldots - y^{n-1}$... yeah I think that's true except when $x^n \equiv y^n \pmod{p}$, which is exactly the column we don't care about.
+Let xn+axyn+ay(modp)x^n + ax \equiv y^n + ay \pmod{p}.
+Then a(xy)1(ynxn)(modp)a \equiv (x-y)^{-1}(y^n-x^n) \pmod{p}.
+I want to say this is xn1xn2yyn1-x^{n-1} - x^{n-2}y - \ldots - y^{n-1}... yeah I think that's true except when xnyn(modp)x^n \equiv y^n \pmod{p}, which is exactly the column we don't care about.
 Looks promising.

-• So we substitute this value of $a$ in and get something like $-xy \times \frac{x^{n-1} - y^{n-1}}{x-y}$, which is nonzero when $x,y$ are nonzero and $x^{n-1},y^{n-1}$ are different mod $p$.
-So now assume $x^{n-1} + x^{n-2}y + \ldots + y^{n-1} = x^{n-1} + \ldots + z^{n-1}$.
-WLOG $x$ not $0$ otherwise we get the $0$ case, so we can divide by $x^{n-1}$, and we get $\left(\frac{y}x\right)^{n-1} + \ldots + 1 = $ same thing but for $z$, and we want...first terms on each side to be equal?
+• So we substitute this value of aa in and get something like xy×xn1yn1xy-xy \times \frac{x^{n-1} - y^{n-1}}{x-y}, which is nonzero when x,yx,y are nonzero and xn1,yn1x^{n-1},y^{n-1} are different mod pp. So now assume xn1+xn2y++yn1=xn1++zn1x^{n-1} + x^{n-2}y + \ldots + y^{n-1} = x^{n-1} + \ldots + z^{n-1}.
+WLOG xx not 00 otherwise we get the 00 case, so we can divide by xn1x^{n-1}, and we get (yx)n1++1=\left(\frac{y}x\right)^{n-1} + \ldots + 1 = same thing but for zz, and we want...first terms on each side to be equal?
 Seems sus.

 Trying another approach

-• Let's check our examples: for $p=7,n=4$, the only $(n-1)$-th powers are $\pm 1$, and we do see opposite columns matching.
-For $p=7,n=3$, columns $1,2,4$ and $3,5,6$ follow the same patterns respectively.
+• Let's check our examples: for p=7,n=4p=7,n=4, the only (n1)(n-1)-th powers are ±1\pm 1, and we do see opposite columns matching.
+For p=7,n=3p=7,n=3, columns 1,2,41,2,4 and 3,5,63,5,6 follow the same patterns respectively.

-• Anyway, what we've shown above is that (returning to the original notation) $|S_a| = |S_b|$ if $\frac{a}b$ is an $(n-1)$-th power mod $p$.
+• Anyway, what we've shown above is that (returning to the original notation) Sa=Sb|S_a| = |S_b| if ab\frac{a}b is an (n1)(n-1)-th power mod pp.

-• Great, so now we use the fact that there exists a primitive root $g$ with order $p-1$. $(n-1)$-th powers are just powers of $g^{n-1}$, which has order $\frac{p-1}{\gcd(n-1,p-1)}$.
+• Great, so now we use the fact that there exists a primitive root gg with order p1p-1. (n1)(n-1)-th powers are just powers of gn1g^{n-1}, which has order p1gcd(n1,p1)\frac{p-1}{\gcd(n-1,p-1)}.

-• Relabel the columns $g^{\text{blah}}$, and columns with "blah" differing by multiples of $\gcd(n-1,p-1)$ have the same $|S_\bullet|$.
+• Relabel the columns gblahg^{\text{blah}}, and columns with "blah" differing by multiples of gcd(n1,p1)\gcd(n-1,p-1) have the same S|S_\bullet|.

-• Seems like we still care what the $|S_\bullet|$ are (adding an individual group isn't enough to be divisible by $p-1$): in the $p=7,n=4$ case, our three "groups" have values $4,4,7$, and we don't have $6|8$ or $6|14$.
+• Seems like we still care what the S|S_\bullet| are (adding an individual group isn't enough to be divisible by p1p-1): in the p=7,n=4p=7,n=4 case, our three "groups" have values 4,4,74,4,7, and we don't have 686|8 or 6146|14.

 Bijecting harder

-• For what it's worth, the sum we're looking at is now $\frac1{\gcd(n-1,p-1)} \sum_{a = 1}^{\gcd(n-1,p-1)} |S_{g^a}|$.
-This is unhelpful when $\gcd(n-1,p-1)$ is large.
+• For what it's worth, the sum we're looking at is now 1gcd(n1,p1)a=1gcd(n1,p1)Sga\frac1{\gcd(n-1,p-1)} \sum_{a = 1}^{\gcd(n-1,p-1)} |S_{g^a}|.
+This is unhelpful when gcd(n1,p1)\gcd(n-1,p-1) is large.

 • Maybe we could look more carefully about how columns in the same group are related.
-From our $p=7$ cases it seems that they in fact take the same values (which is stronger than the multiplicities of the values being the same).
+From our p=7p=7 cases it seems that they in fact take the same values (which is stronger than the multiplicities of the values being the same).

-• Let's try to prove this: if we have $x^n + ax$ in some column, we want $y$ such that $y^n + ak^{n-1}y = x^n + ax$.
-Try $k^{n-1}y = x$?
-In general that only works if $p-1$ divides $n(n-1)$, which applies to both examples I looked at, so maybe it isn't true in general...
+• Let's try to prove this: if we have xn+axx^n + ax in some column, we want yy such that yn+akn1y=xn+axy^n + ak^{n-1}y = x^n + ax.
+Try kn1y=xk^{n-1}y = x?
+In general that only works if p1p-1 divides n(n1)n(n-1), which applies to both examples I looked at, so maybe it isn't true in general...

 "the multiplicities are the same".